 My research integrates landscape and population modeling to inform conservation decision making and is used to frame our work.
 I was inspired by Aldo Leopold, who famously wrote in A Sand County Almanac, 'To keep every cog and wheel is the first precaution of intelligent tinkering.'
 Thus our research program is driven by persistence-related species' population goals, and I optimistically believe that science can help answer the question, "Why do some species persist, while other closely related species go extinct?"

 My ties remain strong with academic, federal, and non-profit research.
 Service activities to the research community include acting as the Society for the Study of Amphibians and Reptiles' Conservation Committee co-chair, the Partners for Amphibians and Reptiles Caribbean sub-chapter co-chair, and a Smithsonian Institution research collaborator.
 I review academic papers across biological disciplines for journals.

-Several of my research projects include:
+Several of my on-going research projects include:

 Mechanisms of persistence:

 The puzzling ability of some species to persist when closely related species decline is a major theme of my research program.
 We investigate population-level Anthropocene-era (pre- vs. post- 1947) morphological, physiological, and genomic changes in closely-related species.
 We collaborate most recently with the Smithsonian National Museum of Natural History, USDA, FWS, University of Maryland, Texas A&M University, Westfield State University, Interamericana University of Arecibo, and the University of Puerto Rico.